Lawrence Tynes: 2007

-Tynes's first year with the Giants saw him miss 4 field goals of less than 40 yards, completing 23 out of 27 attempts overall.
+Tynes was traded from Kansas City on 5/22/2007 to the New York Giants for a 2008 7th Round Draft Pick.
+Tynes's first year with the New York Giants saw him make 23 out of 27 attempts overall.
 During the 2007 NFC Championship Game in Green Bay against the Packers, played in sub-zero Fahrenheit temperatures, Tynes hit his first two field goal attempts, then missed two field goal attempts in the fourth quarter, the latter after a bad snap.
 In overtime he made the game-winning 47-yard field goal to win the game for the Giants, 23–20, as the team moved on to play in the Super Bowl with the win.
 Tynes earned his first career championship ring as the Giants defeated the New England Patriots in Super Bowl XLII, ruining what would have been an unprecedented 19–0 season for the Patriots.

 2008

 Tynes was limited to only two games during the 2008 season due to a torn meniscus that was bothering him since training camp.
 He still made one field goal before undergoing season-ending knee surgery.
 During his absence, John Carney replaced him as the kicker.